niknow/BankCSVtoQif/README.rst

     cd BankCSVtoQif
     python setup.py install

-* You can start using the example scripts `db_giro.py`, `db_master.py` or `lloyds.py` for a chechking account at Deutsche Bank, a Deutsche Bank Mastercard or a Lloyds bank checking account.
+* You can start using the example scripts `db_giro.py`, `db_master.py` or `lloyds.py` for a checking account at Deutsche Bank, a Deutsche Bank Mastercard or a Lloyds bank checking account.

 Example: Deutsche Bank Chechking Account